davendw49/llm_training_full_stack/README.md

-# 📖 Full Stack Practice of the Large Language Model Training
+# 📖 Hands-on LLM: A Full-Stack LLM Practise Training

 A full stack practice to train a large language model @ RLChina 2024.
 The overview is shown as follows: